Solar panels at the Nieuwegein office of Icecat

 Consumers are increasingly aware of the environmental impact of their purchasing decisions, and long term economic decisions go hand in hand with sustainability.
 We are now taking a closer look at our footprint and the impact we have through our value chain to find opportunities to improve our sustainability and have a greater impact.
 Our goal in this process is to become climate neutral.
 And to provide consumers with the necessary information to make the most sustainable choice.
 Which means giving brands, retailers and marketplaces the necessary tools to be transparent about the products they sell.

 On the roof of our office building in Nieuwegein, that we own, we have installed solar panels.
-This lowered our energy bill with 65%, and basically generates the energy for our electric cars.
+This lowered our energy bill with more than 100% during the past 12 months – we earned even a 30 euro margin – and basically generates the energy for charging our electric cars and office use.
+The annual production was 5618 kw, surpassing the total use of 4853 kw.
 We want to do the same at our office in Amsterdam.
 This is a rented office and it involves getting the owner of the building on board.
 It will have a similarly big impact on our energy footprint.

 In the coming period, we will be looking closer at all our purchasing decisions.
 Everything from hardware, office supplies, toilet paper, soap and tea and coffee is taken a closer look at.